CovertLab/vEcoli/README.md

 pyenv lets you install and switch between multiple Python releases and multiple "virtual environments", each with its own pip packages.
-Using pyenv, create a virtual environment and install Python 3.8.5.
+Using pyenv, create a virtual environment and install Python 3.11.4.
 For a tutorial on how to create a virtual environment, follow the instructions [here](https://github.com/CovertLab/wcEcoli/blob/master/docs/create-pyenv.md) and stop once you reach the "Create the 'wcEcoli3' python virtual environment" step.
 Then, run the following command in your terminal:

-    $ pyenv virtualenv 3.8.5 viv-ecoli && pyenv local viv-ecoli
+    $ pyenv virtualenv 3.11.4 viv-ecoli && pyenv local viv-ecoli

-#TODO: Create a pyproject.toml so the project can install with a single pip command (see the [PEP 517/518 solution](https://stackoverflow.com/questions/54117786/add-numpy-get-include-argument-to-setuptools-without-preinstalled-numpy))
-Now, install numpy and Cython:
+Now, install numpy (check `requirements.txt` for the exact version):

     $ pip install numpy
-    $ pip install Cython

 Then install the remaining requirements:

     $ pip install -r requirements.txt

+Manually uninstall `arrow` and `stochastic-arrow`, then reinstall `stochastic-arrow`:

+    $ pip uninstall arrow stochastic-arrow
-    $ python setup.py install
+    $ pip install stochastic-arrow

-And build the Cython components
+And build the Cython components:

     $ make clean compile